a9na/labosiJava/README.md

-# ☕🚀 Java Laboratory Exercises
+# ☕🚀 Java laboratory exercises

 These are my solutions for Java laboratory exercises, part of the Programming in java course at FERIT.